johnpinney/irc_viz/README.md

 # irc_viz

-This session provides a basic introduction to the `matplotlib` package for data visualisation.
+This session provides a basic introduction to the `pandas` and `matplotlib` packages for data exploration and visualisation.

 ## Getting Started